Formalizing MLTL Formula Progression in Isabelle/HOL: Formula Progression

 The helper function \isa{formula\_progression\_len1} cases on the structure of the input formula, closely following the associated mathematical definitions \cite[Definition 1]{LR18}.
-As a representative example, we show one of the most complicated cases, for formulas of the shape $\phi\ U_{[a, b]}\ \psi$.
+As a representative example, we show one of the most complicated cases, for formulas of the shape $\varphi\ U_{[a, b]}\ \psi$; the full formalized function is in \rref{app:B}.
 Mathematically,

 This is encoded in Isabelle/HOL as follows: \begin{isabelle} \proglenoneuntil \end{isabelle}